shanemalka9/DSA/README.md

 java Algorithms.Search_Algorithms.BinarySearch.BinarySearch
 ```

+## When to Use Which Data Structure or Algorithm

+### Data Structures

+**Linked List:**
+- Use when you need frequent insertions and deletions
+- Use when the size is not known in advance or may change dynamically
+- Use when random access is not required
+- Doubly linked lists are preferred when you need to traverse both forward and backward

+**Stack:**
+- Use for problems involving last-in-first-out (LIFO) operations
+- Applications: Function call management, expression evaluation, undo mechanisms
+- Use when you only need to access elements at one end of the collection

+**Queue:**
+- Use for problems involving first-in-first-out (FIFO) operations
+- Applications: Task scheduling, breadth-first search, buffering
+- Use when you need to process items in the exact order they were added
+- Circular queues are efficient for fixed-size queue implementations

+### Algorithms

+**Search Algorithms:**
+- **Linear Search:** Use for unsorted arrays or when the array is very small
+- **Binary Search:** Use for sorted arrays when quick lookups are required

+**Sort Algorithms:**
+- **Bubble Sort:** Rarely used in practice due to inefficiency, but simple to implement
+- **Selection Sort:** Use for small arrays or when memory writes are expensive
+- **Insertion Sort:** Use for small arrays or nearly sorted arrays
+- **Merge Sort:** Use when stable sort is required and extra memory usage is not a concern
+- **Quick Sort:** Use for general-purpose sorting when average performance matters more than worst-case scenarios

 ## Contributing

 Contributions are welcome!
 If you'd like to add new data structures, algorithms, or improve existing implementations: